PremChand12/Hello-world-microverse/README.md

 ### Setup

-Clone this repository to your desired folder:
+Clone this repository to your desired folder: cd my-folder

 <!--
 Example commands: